WESTERN MURRAY LAND IMPROVEMENT GROUP INC.

 After the workshop, participants began a tour of local feedlot operations.
 The first was the Colligen Creek Feedlot, owned by Dennis Gleeson.
 This established feedlot operates with the objective of finishing off prime lambs.
 Next was the Modbury Merino Stud, owned by the Bibby family who operated their feedlot as a tool to drought proof their sheep enterprise.

-Sponsors of this event, the Young Farmer Business Program (YFBP) run numerous workshops targeted at young agricultural professionals, such as their 'Bank Ready' workshops to prepare young farmers to invest in their first business.
+Sponsors of this event, the Young Farmer Business Program (YFBP) have run numerous workshops targeted at young agricultural professionals, such as their 'Bank Ready' workshops to prepare young farmers to invest in their first business.

 Resources: